 Eight (8) weeks are spent on the medical wards (Firms), and four (4) weeks are spent in the ambulatory setting.
 All students spend the first 4 weeks of the clerkship on inpatient medicine.
 Thereafter, the student group divides in half, each half rotating on inpatient medicine or ambulatory medicine in either the 5th- through 8th- or the 9th- through 12th-week block of the course.

-2 Interns and 1 Assistant Resident (either junior or senior) comprise the "long-call" team.
-While students assigned to the team may be on Core Medicine I rotation or Core Medicine II rotation, no more than 2 students will be assigned to a single team.
+"Team" composition: 2 Interns and 1 Assistant Resident (either junior or senior) comprise the "long-call" team.
+No more than 2 students will be assigned to a single team.
 Since each general medicine Firm has two teams, no more than 4 medical students will be assigned to a single Firm.
 Each Firm has 2 Co-Attending Physicians, 1 Firm Chief, and 1 Associate Firm Chief.

-A mid-course exercise is administered to students across all Core Medicine I sites, generally on Monday of the seventh week of the course.
+Type of exams?
+A mid-course exercise is administered to students, generally on Monday of the sixth week of the course.
 Using blue-books, students are asked to outline their approach to evaluation and management of one or two cases illustrating basic medical problems that arise in common practice.